Skip Navigation and Go To Content

 Higinio Fernández-Sánchez, PhD, RN

-“Hispanic and migrant communities in the U.S. experience a disproportionate burden of HIV, with lower engagement in prevention strategies and reduced HIV knowledge and risk perception,” said Fernández-Sánchez, an assistant professor at Cizik School of Nursing at UTHealth Houston.
+“Hispanic communities in the U.S. experience a disproportionate burden of HIV, with lower engagement in prevention strategies and reduced HIV knowledge and risk perception,” said Fernández-Sánchez, an assistant professor at Cizik School of Nursing at UTHealth Houston.

 With the $50,000 D-CFAR award, he will work with Houston’s Fundación Latino Americana de Acción Social (FLAS).
 The organization has provided testing for HIV and sexually transmitted infections (STIs) as well as other support services in Houston for more than 30 years.

-The pilot study, “HIV/STI prevention among Spanish-speaking migrants in Houston, Texas,” will look at HIV prevention-related factors.
+The pilot study, “HIV/STI prevention among Spanish-speakers in Houston, Texas,” will look at HIV prevention-related factors.
 Fernández-Sánchez will use a Spanish-language survey to assess HIV knowledge, perceptions, and attitudes.
 He will then conduct group conversations with a subset of 20 participants at events that will offer additional services provided by FLAS.

 In this story